 - Good overall health

 The best way to determine if dental implants are appropriate for you is to schedule an appointment with one of our experienced dentists.
-During the consultation, your dentist will perform an oral exam, assess the condition of your gums and jawbone, review your medical history, and recommend a treatment plan that can meet your needs.
-For patients who may not be ideal candidates for dental implants, our dentists can offer other reconstructive solutions, such as dental bridges, partials, or removable dentures.
+During this consultation, your dentist will perform an oral exam, assess the condition of your gums and jawbone, review your medical history, and recommend a treatment plan that can meet your needs.

 What Dental Implant Options Are Offered?

 Based on the number of missing teeth you have, where the gap is located, your jawbone density, and budget, Dr. Willardsen and his team of dentists offer three different methods of tooth replacement that rely on dental implants: single-tooth implants, multi-tooth implants, and All-on-4® implant dentures.

 Single-Tooth Dental Implants